OrchardCMS/OrchardDoc/Documentation/Manually-installing-Orchard-zip-file.markdown

 ![](../Upload/screenshots/get_started_dialog_1.png)

 By default, Orchard includes a built-in database that you can use without installing a separate database server.
+If you choose this option then you don't need to configure the database at all.
+A mini version of SQL Server called SQL Server CE will be automatically run with your site.
+It keeps its data inside a database file that lives inside `App_Data`.

 However, if you are running SQL Server or SQL Server Express, you can configure Orchard to use either of those products instead by specifying a connection string.
 The database and user specified in the connection string must be created before you start the Orchard setup.
+Just create an empty database on your database server, create the user and that's it.
+Orchard will set up all of the tables and data automatically for you during the setup process.

 Optionally, you can enter a table prefix so that multiple Orchard installations can share the same database but keep their data separate.

 ![](../Upload/screenshots_85/setup_sqlserver.png)